Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Method

 \subsubsection{Rendering Losses}

 At each training iteration, we render an image, disparity map, and segmentation map.
-For each, we compute a standard L1 loss with the ground truth image, the initial disparity estimation, and the off-the-shelf instance segmentation.
+For each, we compute a standard L1 loss with the ground truth image, the initial disparity estimation, and the off-the-shelf instance segmentation, as well as a standard LPIPs loss with the ground truth image.